-Always the control-freak I decided to write my own in advance.
+Always the control-freak, I decided to write my own in advance.

 And when I shuttle off this mortal coil, I don’t want a funeral or a memorial service.
-Instead, have a party, drink a toast to my somewhat irratic lifestyle that I enjoyed so much and tell some Jody stories.
+Instead, have a party, People can drink a toast to my somewhat irratic lifestyle that I enjoyed so much and tell some Jody stories.

 Anyone who wants some of my ashes is welcome to them.
 As I learned when my two brothers were cremated, jewelery etched in ashes can be soothing.
 They can be scooped out with a silver spoon from Nekselo that was a weding present to my paternal grandparents.
 The tin is to be buried in the family plot.

 My obit is sprinkled with more photos of me than you likely want to see.
 And at the end there is a photo gallery of kith and kin with a brief clip of where they fit in my life.

 When Google — in its relentless pursuit to totally controlling our lives –disbaned Picaso I lost a lot of photos so apologies to anyone who feels slighted.
-But you can remedy the situaiton by sending me a photo to load.
+But you can remedy the situaiton by sending me a picture to load.

-Ever the minimalist I don’t want a headstone.
-But if I were to have an epitaph it would read “Some loved her; some hated her; everyone had an opinion.”
+If I were to have an epitaph it would read “Some loved her; some hated her; everyone had an opinion.”

 Dated at Medellin, Colombia June 6th, 2016 while I am still very much alive.
 Check in from time to time if you want to see the updates of my obituary-in-progress.